 Wow!
 This scripture is the atom bomb that obliterates the doubts of the insecure.
 If you struggle with doubt and anxiety, you should frame this verse.
 It will remind you that salvation is not about your faithfulness but his and God is faithful.

 And don’t forget who Paul was writing to either.
 This scripture was addressed to Christians many today would write off as reprobates.
 The Corinthians weren’t what you call “good Christians.”
-Yet Paul looks at these clowns, sees God’s fingerprints all over them, and speaks confidently of their future.
+Yet Paul sees God’s fingerprints all over them, and he speaks confidently of their future.
 “Our hope for you is firm” (2 Cor 1:7).

 Now it is God who makes both us and you stand firm in Christ.
 He anointed us, set his seal of ownership on us, and put his Spirit in our hearts as a deposit, guaranteeing what is to come.
 (2 Cor 1:21-22)